Life in the UK Test

 Study note

-Scotland has its own courts.
-Minor criminal cases are heard in a Justice of the Peace Court.
-Many cases, both criminal and civil, are dealt with in the Sheriff Court.
-The most serious criminal cases, such as murder, go to the High Court, and serious civil cases go to the Court of Session in Edinburgh.
-A Scottish criminal jury has 15 members.
+Because Scotland has its own legal system, it also has its own set of courts with their own names.
+Minor criminal cases in Scotland are heard in a Justice of the Peace Court.
+Many cases, both criminal and civil, are dealt with in the Sheriff Court, which sits in the middle of the system and handles a large share of everyday cases.

 Memory tip: Scotland: Justice of the Peace Court, Sheriff Court, High Court; Court of Session for big civil cases.